Apply: Physician Assistant

 • Grade point averages (GPAs): Higher undergraduate and specific prerequisite science GPAs receive higher scores.

-• PA-CAT: Higher scaled scores and percentile ranks receive higher scores.
+• PA-CAT: Higher scaled scores receive higher scores.

 • Personal statements: Higher scores are awarded based on the strength of evidence of the desire to be a PA, understanding of the role of a PA, demonstration of understanding of the program mission, evidence of how one’s background, qualifications, and/or identities match and/or support the mission, language and writing skills, and editorial care.